michalmietlinski/Interview-questions/General/readme.md

 * How to share the code between projects?
 * What does "LTS version" mean?

+### Design patterns

+* What are design patterns?
+* What are rules for creating design pattern?
+(Advanced)
+* What is singleton?
+* What do you use it for?
+* What is factory?
+* What is difference between factory and abstract factory?
+* What is observer?
+* What is difference between observer and publish/subscribe pattern?
+* Which design patterns do you use most often?

 ### Issue trackers

 * In which tracking software you were working so far?